indigo-dc/indigo-datacloud-releases/indigo1/idh1.md

 <a id="id1"></a>
 ## Release Notes

+The **INDIGO-DataCloud Identity Harmonization Service** provides a RESTful web service to link and unlink multiple local user accounts.
+* Linking user accounts modifies the local user accounts so that all linked accounts represent the specified primary account with group memberships of all groups from all accounts.

 <a id="id2"></a>
 ### What's new
+* This is the first release of the service
+*

 Supported Platforms
 * all with Java >= 1.8, tested on Ubuntu 14.04, Ubuntu 16.04, CentOS 7